lok23/EasyAnimator/README.md

 https://user-images.githubusercontent.com/45181211/147004197-f694887d-5905-4e9b-a635-dd8222a23381.mp4

+# What is this?
-This project takes in user input (speed, text input, output type) and text input (shapes, colors, sizes, movements) and can produce 1 of 3 outputs:
+This is the final project for CS 5004 Object Oriented Design (OOD).
+The purpose of this final project is to demonstrate our understanding of Object Oriented Design Principles and the MVC pattern.
+This program takes in user input (speed, text input, output type), text input (shapes, colors, sizes, movements) and can produce 1 of 3 outputs:

 ## 1) Plain text output describing their movements
 ![text](https://user-images.githubusercontent.com/45181211/146989738-2f159468-39a3-4a59-9216-dd5fa5f5abb7.PNG)